Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Introduction

 \section{Introduction}

-The theory of lossy data compression was introduced in the seminal works of \cite{shannon1948mathematical, shannon1959fidelity}, and has since found multiple applications beyond the obvious ones of communication and storage.
+The theory of lossy data compression was introduced in the seminal works of \cite{shannon1948mathematical, shannon1959fidelity}, and has since found multiple applications beyond the obvious ones of communications and storage of information.
 Among others, clustering \citep{rose1998deterministic}, perception \citep{blau2019rethinking, sims2016rate}, and it is intimately related to the information bottleneck principle \citep{tishby1999} in learning, \citep{bachrach2003}.

 Formally, let $X \sim p_X$ and $\hat{X}$ be discrete i.i.d. random variables on finite \textit{source} and \textit{reproduction} alphabets, respectively denoted $\mathcal{X}$ and $\hat{\mathcal{X}}$.
 A \textit{rate distortion} (RD) problem is defined by a \textit{distortion measure} $d:\mathcal{X}\times \hat{\mathcal{X}} \to \mathbb{R}_{\geq 0}$ and a source distribution $p_X(x)$, or $p(x)$ for short.
 One seeks \citep{shannon1948mathematical, shannon1959fidelity} the minimal rate $I(X; \hat{X}) := \bb{E}_{p(\hat{x}|x) p_X(x)} \log \frac{p(\hat{x}|x)}{p(\hat{x})}$ subject to a constraint $D$ on the expected distortion.
 The optimal tradeoff between the information rate per message to the distortion is encoded by the rate-distortion function